discordjs/guide/guide/command-handling/README.md

 });
 ```

-If there isn't a command with that name, you don't need to do anything further, so exit early with `return`.
-If there is, `.get()` the command, call its `.execute()` method, and pass in your `interaction` variable as its argument.
+First, fetch the command in the Collection with that name and assign it to the variable `command`.
+If the command doesn't exist, it will return `undefined` and you exit early with `return`.
+If it does exist, call the command's `.execute()` method, and pass in your `interaction` variable as its argument.
 In case something goes wrong, log the error and report back to the member to let them know.

 And that's it!
-Whenever you want to add a new command, you make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.
+Whenever you want to add a new command, you [register a command](/interactions/registering-slash-commands.md), make a new file in your `commands` directory, name it with what you did for the Slash Command, and then do what you did for the other commands.

 ## Resulting code